yemreakcom/yLib/Programlama Notları/Java/2 - Java Karma Notlar.md

 [simplify this generic method to concatenate java arrays]: https://stackoverflow.com/a/9481298/9770490
 [39 new features (and apis) in jdk 12]: https://www.azul.com/39-new-features-and-apis-in-jdk-12/
 [how to open the default webbrowser using java]: https://stackoverflow.com/a/5226244/9770490
+[how to round a number to n decimal places in java]: https://stackoverflow.com/q/153724/9770490